nirmata/kyverno-workshop/module2/README.md

 helm install kyverno kyverno/kyverno -n kyverno --create-namespace
 ```

-Set your alias to kubectl to save on typing
+Set your alias to kubectl to save on typing.
+This step is optional, however
+subsequent commands given throughout this course will use `k` to alias `kubectl`.

 ```sh
 alias k=kubectl